OICR/softeng-blog/_posts/ann_catton/2019-03-25-introspection.md

 The introspection system provides many more tools to interact with GraphQL servers; we are using just one facet.
 We will certainly be taking advantage of this particular feature wherever else we can use this type of documentation on the Portal.
 It is a simple and elegant solution that will keep us up-to-date with the index, and remove the need to maintain a secondary resource.
 And, it’s a brilliant tool for exploring any GraphQL schema with which you may find yourself working.

+[H/T to Alex Lepsa for the introspection intro!]

 ### More info

 [From GraphQL](https://graphql.org/learn/introspection/){:target="\_blank"} <br />